jintomenachery/ios-good-practices-and-guidelines-mopl/README.md

 - (void)imagePicker:(APImagePicker *) :(UIImage *)image:(NSUrl *)fileUrl; //No keywords
 ```

-####In case of conflict, change the argument variable and not the keyword.
+###In case of conflict, change the argument variable and not the keyword

 If a class member conflicts with a parameter, change the argument variable and not the keyword. ** Do not use** parameter names prefixed with “in” , “out” or  “ptr”.
 ```ObjectiveC